ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 * MEASURE RANGE AND DECLARE TARGET SQUARE: The range ruler is used to measure the range to any possible target squares, before the target square is chosen and declared.
 * TEST FOR ACCURACY: The coach of the player performing the action rolls a D6 to determine the accuracy of the pass.
-* PASSING INTERFERENCE: Unless the pass was fumbled, one opposition player may be able to attempt to interfere with the pass, hoping to 'Deflecct' or 'Intercept' it.
+* PASSING INTERFERENCE: Unless the pass was fumbled, one opposition player may be able to attempt to interfere with the pass, hoping to 'Deflect' or 'Intercept' it.
 * RESOLVE PASS ACTION: If the pass was neither fumbled nor interfered with, the pass itself is resolved!

 ### MEASURE RANGE AND DECLARE TARGET SQUARE